stanfordnlp/dspy/dspy-docs/docs/components-in-dspy/language_model_clients/custom-lm-client.md

     self.base_url = "https://api.anthropic.com/v1/messages"
 ```

-Based on the above implementation you might've realized that we need to pass 2 parameters when we'll initialize this LM client i.e. the `model` like `claude-2` and the `api_key` which you'll get in Claude's API Console.
+Based on the implementation above, we want to now pass in our `model` like `claude-2` and the `api_key` which you'll see in Claude's API Console.
 Now it's time to define the `basic_request` method where we'll make the call to `self.base_url` and get the completion:

 ```python
 def basic_request(self, prompt: str, **kwargs):